zer0cache/matic-docs/docs/maintain/delegate/delegator-faq.md

 No. Once your Delegation transactions are confirmed, and you can see your tokens reflected in the Total Stake and New Reward cards/sections, then you are done.
 There is no need to keep your system or device on.

-### I have unbonded, how long will it take to Unbond
+### I have unbonded, how long will it take to Unbond?

 The unbonding period is currently set to 82 checkpoints.
 This is approximately 9 days.
 Every checkpoint takes approximately 34 minutes.
 However, some checkpoints could be delayed upto ~1 hour due to congestion on Ethereum.

-### I have unbonded, and I now see the Claim Stake button, but it is disabled, why is that
+### I have unbonded, and I now see the Claim Stake button, but it is disabled, why is that?

 The Claim stake button will only be enabled when your unbonding period is complete.
 The unbonding period is currently set at 82 checkpoints.